joechiu/azure-recovery-cli-robot/README.md

 - Bourne Shell

 # Machanism
-- Timeout: terminate the usual long run process by Azure CLI
+- Timeout: terminate the unusual long run process by Azure Cli
 - Redo: to prevent the processes have not populated to the Azure cloud for some exceptions
+- Exception: handle the exceptions when running the az Cli and code
-- Result Handler: handle the unknow response return from Azure CLI
+- Result Handler: handle the unknow response return from Azure Cli
-- Error Hander: handle the unknow error caused by Azure CLI
+- Error Hander: handle the unknow error caused by Azure Cli

 # RUN
 ./go.py or python go.py